Moss' logic for ordered coalgebras

-The last missing bit of the calculus ${\mathbf{G}}_{\nabla\Delta}$ is a rule that operates with sequents in a reduced form.
-The rule $\nabla\Delta$, which we will formulate in Definition~\ref{def:therule}, introduces the nabla modality to the left-hand side and the modality delta to the right-hand side of a sequent simultaneously.
+The last missing bit of the calculus ${\mathbf{G}}^T_{\nabla\Delta}$ is a rule that decomposes sequents in a reduced form.
+The rule $\nabla\Delta$, which we will formulate in Definition~\ref{def:therule} below, introduces the nabla modality to the left-hand side and the modality delta to the right-hand side of a sequent simultaneously.
 It is the only rule whose backwards application reduces the modal depth of a sequent.

 The idea behind the rule $\nabla\Delta$ is to express what it means for a sequent in a reduced form to be refuted in a state of a coalgebra.
 It will describe how validity and refutation of the subformulas of the sequent is ``redistributed'' in the ``successors'' of the state.
-This semantical idea will be made precise in Example \ref{ex:srd}.
-To be able to formulate the same idea in a syntactic form of a rule we employ a technical notion of {\em redistribution\/}.
+This semantical idea will be made precise in Example~\ref{ex:srd} below.
+To be able to formulate the same idea in a syntactic form of a rule we employ a technical notion of {\em redistribution}.

-\begin{defi} Fix a pair $(A,B)$ in $(\UU_\omega T^\partial\Lang\times\LLL_\omega T^\partial\Lang)$.
-A \emph{redistribution} of $(A,B)$ is an element $\Phi$ of $T^\partial (\UU_\omega \base(A) \times \LLL_\omega \base(B))$ satisfying the following two conditions: \begin{enumerate} \item for each $\alpha$ with $A\sqni\alpha$ it holds that $(T^\partial p_0)\Phi \mathrel{\ol{T^\partial}{\sqni}} \alpha$, \item for each $\beta$ with $\beta\sqin B$ it holds that $\beta\mathrel{\ol{T^\partial}{\sqin}} (T^\partial p_1)\Phi$, \end{enumerate} where $ \xymatrixcolsep{1pc} \xymatrix@1{ \UU_\omega\Lang & & \UU_\omega\Lang\times\LLL_\omega\Lang \ar[0,2]^(.6){p_1} \ar[0,-2]_(.6){p_0} & & \LLL_\omega\Lang } $ are the projection maps.
+\begin{defi} Fix a pair $(A,B)$ in $(\UU_\omega T_\omega^\partial\Lang\times\LLL_\omega T_\omega^\partial\Lang)$.
+A \emph{redistribution} of $(A,B)$ is an element $\Phi$ of $T_\omega^\partial (\UU_\omega \base(A) \times \LLL_\omega \base(B))$ satisfying the following two conditions: \begin{enumerate} \item for each $\alpha$ with $A\sqni\alpha$ it holds that $(T_\omega^\partial p_0)\Phi \mathrel{\ol{T_\omega^\partial}{\sqni}} \alpha$, \item for each $\beta$ with $\beta\sqin B$ it holds that $\beta\mathrel{\ol{T_\omega^\partial}{\sqin}} (T_\omega^\partial p_1)\Phi$, \end{enumerate} where $ \xymatrixcolsep{1pc} \xymatrix@1{ \UU_\omega\Lang & & \UU_\omega\Lang\times\LLL_\omega\Lang \ar[0,2]^(.6){p_1} \ar[0,-2]_(.6){p_0} & & \LLL_\omega\Lang } $ are the projection maps.

 We denote the collection of all redistributions of the pair $(A,B)$ by $\rd(A,B)$. \end{defi}